Livingston County Divorce Lawyer

-If you need a divorce attorney for contested and uncontested divorce cases, you can turn to me, Susan K. Duke, at Duke Law Firm, P.C..
-I serve clients in Livingston, Wyoming, Monroe, Steuben, Ontario, Allegany, Genesee and Orleans counties in New York state, so contact me today.
+If you need a divorce attorney for contested divorce cases, you can turn to our attorneys, Katherine Fantigrossi, Catherine Fafone-Moyer, and Heidi Feinberg.
+We serve clients in Livingston, Monroe, Steuben, Wyoming, Ontario, Wayne, Allegany, Orleans, and Genesee counties, so contact us today.

 What Is The Difference Between A Divorce Lawyer And Attorney?

 The difference between a divorce lawyer and attorney is a divorce attorney has chosen to concentrate their family law practice in divorce.
 The majority of family law attorneys handle uncontested divorces and out-of-court settlements, but many do not want to handle the complexities of divorce litigation.
 Our divorce attorneys are able to assist with amicable, uncontested out-of-court settlements as well as highly contested divorce cases.

 When Should I Hire a Lawyer for Divorce?

 Although it may seem you can represent yourself in a divorce, the paperwork alone can be challenging, and when one side has an attorney, representing yourself often leads to negative circumstances and extreme difficulties understanding what the judge expects from you during the process.